 - Target CPA automatically sets bids to help get as many conversions as possible at the target cost-per-action (CPA) you set.
 Some conversions may cost more or less than your target.
 Target CPA is available as either a standard strategy in a single campaign or portfolio bid strategy across multiple campaigns.

 Bidding on Branded Terms

-Branded terms are those with your company or possibly a competitor brand term.
+Branded terms are those with your company or possibly a competitor’s brand term.
 There has been much debate on whether to bid on competitor branded terms or not.

 Either way, competitors may bid on your keywords.
-This also brings up the question of if you should bid on your own keywords.
+This also raises the question of whether you should bid on your own keywords.

 Additional Resources to Optimize Your Google Ads Campaign